The Current Challenges of Biometric Access Control

 The second advantage is performance improvement.
 When a suitable fusion rule is employed, you can take the evidence of these two modalities, bring them together, and improve the overall recognition performance.

 Of course, the trade‑off is between cost, performance, and time.
 Now, if you have multiple modalities, it is very likely that you’ll have to spend more time collecting the data from the subject prior to the subject accessing the resource that is protected.
 Having said that, again, performance improvement is another benefit.

 The third benefit is robustness to noise.
 What do I mean by that?
 Consider a subject who is walking through an airport aisle.
 Let’s say, there are cameras trained on this aisle.
 As the subject walks through this aisle and you obtain the face image and, let’s say, also, the iris image, you now have two different modalities that can be adaptively used.

 If this person walks to a different environment where it can only obtain the face, you can still perform matching, because in the first environment, you acquired both the face and the iris.

 Here, the goal is to acquire as many traits as possible so that depending upon the context you can invoke one or two or a subset of the available traits.
 That’s another significant advantage.

 Also, there are other types of advantages with respect to performance.
 One of which is called, as the increasing degree of freedom, or increasing the capacity of a biometrics system.
-What we mean by that is by incorporating multiple traits you can accommodate more users in the system in such a way the the overlap between subjects is reduced.
+What we mean by that is by incorporating multiple traits you can accommodate more users in the system in such a way that the overlap between subjects is reduced.

 These are some of the advantages of fusion system.
 At the same time, we have to be mindful of the trade‑offs.